Instructions regarding the Whistleblowing methods

 - All of the reports are processed confidentially.

-- The persons who the suspicions are levelled against or who are linked to them may not review the reports.
+- The targets of the suspicions and any others linked to the suspicions may not review the reports.

-- No one who takes part in the investigation may seek to discover the identity of the person who submitted the report in any way, shape or form.
+- No one taking part in the investigation may seek to discover the identity of the person who submitted the report in any manner.

 Protecting the person named in the report and their right to obtain information